JasmeetSinghBali/Microservices/building_microservice_hands_on_intermediate/ReadMe.md

         MONGO_INITDB_ROOT_USERNAME=jasmeet
         MONGO_INITDB_ROOT_PASSWORD=mypassword

+        // method 1(temporary env variable vanishes after bash terminal session is closed.)
+        // navigate to root
+        set -a # automatically export all variables source .env
+        set +a

+        // OR method 2(permanent)

-        // navigate to your oort of the Ubuntu VM ls -la
+        // navigate to your root of the Ubuntu VM sudo su ls -la
-        // open the .profile
+        // open the profile /etc
-        vi .profile
+        vi profile
-        // go to the bootom of the file .profile
+        // go to the bottom of the file .profile
         // add config for the env file we just created

-        set -o allexport; source /root/.env; set +o allexport;
+        // Esc+A in vim editor then press enter for new line set -o allexport; source /root/.env; set +o allexport;

         // the above command will loop through all the environment variables and then set on this machine.